-An infamously poorly-written and designed tabletop game by Reverend Molyneux and a strong contender for being the only known game worse than FATAL.
+Unplayable in every sense of the word, RaHoWa is an infamously poorly-written and designed tabletop game by Reverend Molyneux and a strong contender for being the only known pen and paper RPG worse than FATAL.
 The setting is a 20 Minutes into the Future society on the verge of collapse thanks to the sinister Jewish Illuminati and the growth of minorities to the point where Caucasians have become the hated and oppressed minority.
 The players control a cell of "White Warriors" on a self-appointed mission to "cleanse the vermin" and "bring about a glorious White Empire."

 Famously broken and incomplete, the game is frankly unplayable without houserules.
 There is, for example, no way to calculate base accuracy with firearms, nor stats for weapons.
 This is not a small problem, as the game is centered around ranged combat, with only one class capable of melee without buying the skill separately.
 There's even two pages describing what weapon stats are and mean, and still none are provided until a correction was printed.